Jeongmin0658/Tutorial_Kimgroup_kentech/README.md

-# kentech_manual
-Kentech Manual of Computational Methods for Sustainability
+# Kentech Manual of Computational Methods for Sustainability
+This page is for 2023 KENTECH CCP - Let's Roll a Dice: Monte Carlo Simulation 101

+1. Python coding
+2. Monte Carlo Simulation - 1
+3. Monte Carlo Simulation - 2